MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 ## Prerequisites

-The following prerequisites are required in order to complete the steps in this article:
+The following prerequisites are required to complete the steps in this article:

 - An Azure subscription.
 If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) or sign up for a [free Azure account](https://azure.microsoft.com/pricing/free-trial/).
 - A supported Java Development Kit (JDK).
 For more information about the JDKs available for use when developing on Azure, see [https://aka.ms/azure-jdks](https://aka.ms/azure-jdks).